the-anna-project/annad/doc/concept/connection.md

 pulling into its own direction based on learned patterns.
 The important idea behind the tensions created here is that they are balanced.
-One dimension pulling coordinates spontaneously into a certain direction makes another dimension move into the same direction.
+One dimension pulling coordinates spontaneously into a certain direction makes another dimension move proportionaly into another direction.
+If one dimension goes up, another dimension goes down.
+Thus a balance is created.
 This creates a simulation of psychological interactions on different levels.
 Like disgust and attraction cannot go together.
-Aim of such a balance system is to provide buildin mechanisms of leveraging event interactions.
+Aim of such a balance system is to provide buildin mechanisms of leveraging event interactions and calculating connection weights.

 Spontaneous modificatins of connections lead to variances within applied behaviors.
 Leads some behavior to successful results, slight adjustments of a